SalmY001/dev-blog-site/README.md

 ## Description

 The project aims to create a web application for blog posts that can be used to write, save and display tech blogs.
-This application uses Handlebars.js as a templating language, Sequelize at the ORM and express-session npm package for authentication.
+This application uses Handlebars.js as a templating language, Sequelize as the ORM and express-session npm package for authentication.

 The project helps to develop skills in building a back-end and front-end application.